ergoplatform/ergodocs/docs/dev/protocol/transaction.md

 A script in Ergo can refer to other boxes in the transaction.
 For instance, the code snippet `INPUTS(0).value > 10000 && OUTPUTS(1).value > 20000` in any of the inputs boxes would enforce that the first input and the second output boxes must have a value greater than `10000` and `20000`, respectively.

-For a comparison between the logic used in eUTXO and account-based models please see [this article](https://ergoplatform.org/en/blog/2021-10-04-off-chain-logic-and-eutxo/) provides a
+For a comparison between the logic used in eUTXO and account-based models please see [Off Chain Logic & eUTXO](https://ergoplatform.org/en/blog/2021-10-04-off-chain-logic-and-eutxo/).

 ## Model Transaction